Chapter 02

 Where are those two idiots, Azel grumbled, tapping his talons.

 A few moments later, but as far as Azel was concerned, half an eternity, and full reason to rage - like he needed any reason to go on a snarl-fest.
 "It's about time you two lame-brains showed up!"
-Azel growled - irritated, because they had wasted over fifteen minutes of his precious time.
+Azel growled - irritated, because they had wasted over 1/12 a watch (about 15 minutes) of his precious time.
 That was hardly an exaggeration, because time was running out - for all of them; they knew it, and certainly didn't care to think about ... the inevitable.
 Azel, being one - like the others - to "grab all the gusto, in this one life," grinned.
 Yeah, was worth the wait, come to think of it, for the two had brought along a certain little party favor – Mouth.
 Fool and Bull both let out a giggle, as Mouth hit the floor - hard.
-Azel, looking down at the sprawled, trembling figure, snarled, while undoing his belt, "Get over here, IMP!!"
+Azel, looking down at the sprawled, trembling figure.
+Azel snarled, while undoing his belt, "Get over here, IMP!!"

 Being a conference party, the three reprobate angels discussed whatever business they had upon their wicked agendas.
 One item of primary importance: A certain Cainite, an eminent animal healer – a full tenured professor at Enoch U - had found a parchment; one certainly proof enough, to disprove the theory of evolution.
 Word was: he had confided to one of his colleagues, and they - engaging their sound minds - were on the verge of ... of forming an assembly, or had already.
 That man, and the others, had to be eliminated - along with their wives and children.
 That one item, was immediately, and with no debate, was checked YES.
-Trouble was: getting past the Holy angels guarding them.
-The lesser items were just normal demon business, namely: who else to brutalize, or murder - for...really no reason - who's on the schmooze-list...for the next couple of days - maybe; and where's the next party, and who's invited - and who's not.
+Trouble was: the assembly met at different places.
+The lesser items were just typical demon business, namely: who else to brutalize, or murder - for...really no reason; who's on the schmooze-list...for the next couple of days - maybe; and where is the next party, and who's invited - and who's not.

 "Look what you did!"
 Azel growled, staring down, at a small droplet upon the toe of his boot.
 Reaching down, he grabbed Mouth by the neck, and clubbed him one upside his head, sending him toppling toward Fool.